memN0ps/redlotus-rs/README.md

 - Exploiting an unspecified flaw in the UEFI firmware to disable Secure Boot (0-day/zero-day vulnerability).

-### Usage 1: Infect Windows Boot Manager `bootmgfw.efi` on Disk (Unsupported)
+## Usage 1: Infecting the Windows Boot Manager (bootmgfw.efi) on Disk (Unsupported)

-Typically UEFI Bootkits infect the Windows Boot Manager `bootmgfw.efi` located in EFI partition `\EFI\Microsoft\Boot\bootmgfw.efi` (`C:\Windows\Boot\EFI\bootmgfw.efi`.
-Modification of the bootloader includes adding a new section called `.efi` to the Windows Boot Manager `bootmgfw.efi`, and changing the executable's entry point address so program flow jumps to the beginning of the added section as shown below:
+UEFI Bootkits typically target the Windows Boot Manager (`bootmgfw.efi`) found in the EFI partition at `\EFI\Microsoft\Boot\bootmgfw.efi` (also accessible at `C:\Windows\Boot\EFI\bootmgfw.efi`).
+The infection process involves adding a new section named `.efi` to the `bootmgfw.efi` and redirecting the executable's entry point to this new section.
+Here's a step-by-step breakdown:

-- Convert bootkit to position-independent code (PIC) or shellcode
+1. Convert the bootkit into position-independent code (PIC) or shellcode.
-- Find `bootmgfw.efi` (Windows Boot Manager) located in EFI partition `\EFI\Microsoft\Boot\bootmgfw.efi`
+2. Locate `bootmgfw.efi` (Windows Boot Manager) in the EFI partition at `\EFI\Microsoft\Boot\bootmgfw.efi`.
-- Add `.efi` section to `bootmgfw.efi` (Windows Boot Manager)
+3. Append a new `.efi` section to the `bootmgfw.efi`.
-- Inject or copy bootkit shellcode to the `.efi` section in `bootmgfw.efi` (Windows Boot Manager)
+4. Inject or copy the bootkit shellcode into the newly added `.efi` section.
-- Change entry point of the `bootmgfw.efi` (Windows Boot Manager) to newly added `.efi` section bootkit shellcode
+5. Modify the entry point of `bootmgfw.efi` to point to the shellcode in the `.efi` section.
-- Reboot
+6. Reboot the system.

+**Note**: This method is unsupported.

 ### Usage 2: Execute UEFI Bootkit via UEFI Shell (Supported)

+The following outlines a supported method to execute a UEFI Bootkit using the UEFI Shell.
+By leveraging either the EDK2 efi shell or the UEFI-Shell, users can set up a USB drive to boot into a UEFI shell environment.
+From there, the bootkit can be loaded and executed directly.
+The steps also include specific instructions for users working with VMware Workstation.

 Download [EDK2 efi shell](https://github.com/tianocore/edk2/releases) or [UEFI-Shell](https://github.com/pbatard/UEFI-Shell/releases) and follow these steps: